AI-enabled Cyber-Physical In-Orbit Factory -- AI approaches based on digital twin technology for robotic small satellite production: Introduction

 \subsection{AI In-Orbit Factory}

-Goal of the follow-up project ``AI-enabled Cyber-Physical In-Orbit Factory'' presented in this contribution was to improve the robotic production of small satellite systems, making the process more robust and adaptive, a vital step towards the envisioned goal of autonomous space production.
-In order to achieve this, the project especially focused on how Artificial Intelligence (AI) and learning approaches could be employed to make the production process more robust and fault-tolerant.
+In order to improve the concept of robotic production of small satellite systems presented in this paper, an important step is to make the process more robust and adaptable to achieve the desired goal of autonomous space production.
+This is being researched in the ``AI-enabled Cyber-Physical In-Orbit Factory'' project.
+In order to achieve this, the project especially focused on employing Artificial Intelligence (AI) and learning approaches to make the production process more robust and fault-tolerant.
 AI technology has been identified as key to future economic developments in modern production~\cite{ki_de2020}, but has not yet been adapted to, or employed in space applications.